daften/addressing-bundle/README.md

                     AddressingBundle:
                         is_bundle: true
 ```
+TODO: Explain why this mapping is needed.

+You'll also need to add some configuration or javascript depending on the form you'll use for address information.

+### AddressEmbeddableType

 You'll also need to add some javascript code, to make sure the form changes on
 changing the country code work.